 November 2013 First sample recordings with transcripts are available!

-September 2013 Lida Cope submits a Summer Stipend proposal Rediscovering Svatava Pírková Jakobson’s Legacy for the Community, Education, and Research to the National Endowment for the Humanities.
+September 2013 Lida Cope submits a Summer Stipend proposal Rediscovering Svatava Pirková Jakobson’s Legacy for the Community, Education, and Research to the National Endowment for the Humanities.
+(March 2014 – Not funded).

 August 2013 Lida Cope returns to Texas for a two-week research trip, funded by her home department, to examine the contents of Svatava Pírková Jakobson’s boxes stored at the Czech Heritage and Cultural Center in La Grange, Texas (cf. June 2013 below), bringing us yet closer to a more complete picture of Dr. Jakobson’s legacy.
 Lida introduces the TCLP at the GALA fundraiser for the TCHCC in San Antonio.
-Lida, Retta Chandler and Janis Hrncir visit the SPJST LAM, and spend a day at the Westfest.
-[View shared pictures]
+Lida, Retta Chandler and Janis Hrncir visit the SPJST Library and Museum and spend a day at the Westfest.
+[Shared pictures]

 July 2013 Our media project grant proposal Texas Czech Dialect Archive for the Community, Education, and Research to Humanities Texas funded.